Drivetrain simulation using variational autoencoders: Numerical results

 The spectrograms in Figure~\ref{fig:Unc_VAE_jerk_signals}\textbf{a} display frequency components over time for the generated jerk signals, demonstrating how the VAE can reconstruct plausible frequency representations.
-Figure~\ref{fig:Unc_VAE_jerk_signals}\textbf{b} shows the jerk signals generated in the time domain, where variations in the torque range lead to different signal shapes.
+Figure~\ref{fig:Unc_VAE_jerk_signals}\textbf{b} shows the corresponding time-domain jerk signals, where the representative operating conditions lead to visibly different waveform shapes.
 Figure~\ref{fig:Unc_VAE_jerk_signals}\textbf{c} shows the frequency spectrum of each jerk signal.
 The jerk signals in the training and testing datasets used for VAE training consistently exhibit their highest amplitudes around 0-2 Hz and 8-12 Hz. {Notice that these frequencies align with vibrations in the drivetrain's natural frequency range caused by abrupt acceleration changes.} Therefore, we shaded the frequency bands (0–2 Hz and 8–12 Hz) to emphasize that the generated signals are physically plausible.
-Griffin-Lim algorithm \cite{Griffin1984} is applied here to estimate the phase (see Section~\ref{subsec:unc_VAEs_theory}) by starting with a random initialization and iteratively refining the phase estimate.
-An accurate estimation of the phase was achieved after $1,000$ iterations, which took less than 1 second to complete.
+For fully generative sampling, where the true phase is unavailable, we reconstruct the time-domain signals using Griffin--Lim \cite{Griffin1984}.
+A dedicated phase-reconstruction study with 200 iterations yielded a mean waveform RMSE of 4.99, a mean MAE of 2.88, and a mean correlation of $-0.04$ relative to reconstructions using the original phase, indicating that phase recovery is a non-negligible source of time-domain error.
+For that reason, the reconstruction metrics in Table~\ref{tab:metrics_comparison} use the original STFT phase whenever available, while Griffin--Lim is reserved for genuinely generative examples such as Figure~\ref{fig:Unc_VAE_jerk_signals}.